 F=pAF = pA

-Suppose the input piston has area A1=0.005 m2A_1 = 0.005\ \mathrm{m^2} and the output piston has area A2=0.050 m2A_2 = 0.050\ \mathrm{m^2}.
-You push on the small piston with force F1=120 NF_1 = 120\ \mathrm{N}.
+Suppose the input piston has area A1=0.005 m2A_1 = 0.005\ \mathrm{m^2} and the output piston has area A2=0.050 m2A_2 = 0.050\ \mathrm{m^2}, and you push on the small piston with F1=120 NF_1 = 120\ \mathrm{N}.

-solve for the output force:
+Start from the ideal relation and solve for the output force:

 F2=F1A2A1F_2 = F_1 \frac{A_2}{A_1} F2=1200.0500.005=12010=1200 NF_2 = 120 \cdot \frac{0.050}{0.005} = 120 \cdot 10 = 1200\ \mathrm{N}